Village Aling The Way To Jiri To Everest Trekking

 We suggest you explore Khumjung Village, the monastery, and the Everest viewpoint.
 You can see many different mountains, including Everest at the beginning and Yak Pharm at the end of the trip.

-You will have breakfast in the morning at Namche and lunch at Khumjung village.
+You will have breakfast in Namche and lunch in Khumjung village.
 Dinner will be at Namche Bazaar, and overnight at the Hotel in Namche Bazaar.

 Mount Amadblam And Khumjung